Residential Tenancies Act - Residential Tenancies Board (RTB)

 - operate a national tenancy registration system and;

 Where there is a dispute between a landlord and tenant, the dispute can be referred to the RTB for resolution, involving mediation or adjudication and tenancy tribunal hearings.

 The RTB’s website contains valuable information for landlords and tenants on their rights and obligations.
 The website also provides easy access to information relating to RTB services.
 Copies of RTB reports and useful forms are available for download.

 Landlords can only avail of the dispute resolution service with the RTB if the tenancy to which the dispute relates is registered with the RTB.
 However, tenants can avail of the dispute resolution service even if the tenancy is not registered with the RTB (unless the tenancy is exempt from registration under the Residential Tenancies Act 2004).

 Tenancies in private rented residential accommodation must be registered by the landlord with the RTB and a registration fee paid.
-Each registration must be renewed after 4 years or once a new tenancy commences.
+Each registration must be renewed after 4 years (for tenancies that commenced before 24 December 2016), or 6 years (for tenancies that commenced on or after 24 December 2016), or once a new tenancy commences.
 Tenancy registration forms are available on the RTB’s website.

 Who can I contact for further advice?

 The national housing charity, Threshold, provides advice and advocacy services to those experiencing difficulties within a tenancy.